-Reuse, Recylce and Disposal
+Reuse, Recycle and Disposal

-• Devices in long-term storage are more likely to be subject to loss of control and accountability; however, users have little or no incentive to dispose of disused sealed
+- Devices in long-term storage are more likely to be subject to loss of control and accountability; however, users have little or no incentive to dispose of disused sealed sources.

-- sources.
 Most sources are small and require very little space to store, so users incur very little cost in storing disused sources.
 By comparison, disposal can be very costly.
-As disposal was not available for many states for some years, users are also not accustomed to including funds for disposal in their annual budgets. - Disposal options are currently available for most disused sources manufactured and used within the U.S. In most cases, however, disposal access has not translated into actual disposal. - Those who benefit from the use of the source should be the ones to pay for its disposition. - Federal and private research funding organizations should require grantees to budget for the disposal of sealed sources when they no longer are needed by the grantee. - States with disposal facilities licensed to accept Class B and Class C low-level radioactive waste should examine their waste acceptance criteria and policies, including the alternative approaches provision in the revised Branch Technical Position on Concentration Averaging and Encapsulation (CA BTP) to facilitate the disposal of certain high activity sealed sources. - Type B shipping containers needed to transport certain high activity sealed sources are in short supply and very expensive.
-NNSA should undertake a market analysis of the demand for Type B shipping containers and take additional steps to encourage the private sector to increase the supply of commercially available Type B shipping containers.
-NNSA should also identify several internationally-certified Type B shipping containers that would have widespread applicability to disused sources in the U.S. and submit applications to have these packages certified by NRC for domestic use.
+As disposal was not available for many states for some years, users are also not accustomed to including funds for disposal in their annual budgets. - Disposal options are currently available for most disused sources manufactured and used within the U.S. In most cases, however, disposal access has not translated into actual disposal. - Those who benefit from the use of the source should be the ones to pay for its disposition.
+Federal and private research funding organizations should require grantees to budget for the disposal of sealed sources when - they no longer are needed by the grantee.

+States with disposal facilities licensed to accept Class B and Class C low-level radioactive waste should examine their waste - acceptance criteria and policies, including the alternative approaches provision in the revised Branch Technical Position on Concentration Averaging and Encapsulation (CA BTP) to facilitate the disposal of certain high activity sealed sources.
+Type B shipping containers needed to transport certain high activity sealed sources are in short supply and very expensive.
+The NNSA should undertake a market analysis of the demand for Type B shipping containers and take additional steps to encourage the private sector to increase the supply of commercially available Type B shipping containers.
+NNSA should - also identify several internationally-certified Type B shipping containers that would have widespread applicability to disused sources in the U.S. and submit applications to have these packages certified by NRC for domestic use.
 The NRC should continue to expeditiously review applications for Type B shipping containers.
-The NRC should aggressively notify licensees and the Agreement States well in advance of the expiration of shipping container certifications. - The Source Collection and Threat Reduction (SCATR) program and Off-Site Source Recovery Program (OSRP) have provided and continue to provide significant contributions, including the disposition of a number of sources to the benefit of society.
+The NRC should aggressively notify licensees and the Agreement States well in advance of the expiration of shipping container certifications.

+The Source Collection and Threat Reduction (SCATR) program and Off-Site Source Recovery Program (OSRP) have provided and continue to provide significant contributions, including the disposition of a number of sources to the benefit of society.
+At times, however, these programs also create unintended incentives for users to not disposition disused sources - The Source Collection and Threat Reduction (SCATR) program and Off-Site Source Recovery Program (OSRP) have provided and continue to provide significant contributions, including the disposition of a number of sources to the benefit of society.
 At times, however, these programs also create unintended incentives for users to not disposition disused sources until the government contributes toward costs that need to be addressed.
 There will always be a need for a program to disposition orphaned or abandoned sources, and they should continue to be adequately funded to do so, but they should eventually be transitioned more toward education and other initiatives.
-The Conference of Radiation Control Program Directors (CRCPD) and National Nuclear Security Administration/Global Threat Reduction Initiative (NNSA/GTRI) are important stakeholders that should provide input on how to transition SCATR and OSRP.
+The Conference of Radiation Control Program Directors (CRCPD) and NNSA are important stakeholders that should provide input on how to transition SCATR and OSRP.